pjeby/uneventful/README.md

 ### Bins and Cleanup

-Under the hood, flows are based on *disposal bins*: a collection of callbacks that run when the flow ends, to release resources, listeners, or do other cleanup operations.
+Under the hood, flows are linked with *disposal bins*: collections of callbacks that run when the flow ends, to release resources, listeners, or do other cleanup operations.
 Within your `effect()`, `when()` and `job()` functions, you can use `cleanup(callback)` to add "cleanup" callbacks to the current flow.
 When the enclosing flow ends, these callbacks are invoked in last-in-first-out order.

-For `job()`, any added callbacks are run when the job overall is finished or canceled.
+For a `job()`, any added callbacks are run when the job as a whole is finished or canceled.
 But for `effect()` and `when()`, they're *also* run when dependent values change, or the monitored stream produces a new value.
 This lets you write code like this:

 ```typescript
 import { bin, value, effect, cleanup } from "uneventful";